Jennifer Aniston has zero regrets about trying IVF

 - Published

-Jennifer Aniston has said she has "zero regrets" about trying IVF treatment to get pregnant but "the ship has sailed".
+Jennifer Aniston has spoken about trying to get pregnant through IVF but says that "the ship has sailed".

-Aniston, 53, is best known for playing Rachel Green in the hit sitcom Friends and is currently starring in the Apple TV+ series The Morning Show.

-The US actress told beauty magazine Allure she privately went through a difficult time in her late 30s and 40s, while under intense media scrutiny.
+The actress, 53, best known for playing Rachel Green in Friends, said she privately went through a difficult time in her late 30s and 40s, while under media scrutiny.

 "I was trying to get pregnant," she said.